AwesomeAley/ObsidianNotes/Cybersecurity Notes/Tools/Nmap.md

-Nmap (“Network Mapper”) is an open source tool for network exploration and security auditing.
+0Nmap (“Network Mapper”) is an open source tool for network exploration and security auditing.
 It was designed to rapidly scan large networks, although it works fine against single hosts
 **Reference**
 https://nmap.org/book/man.html
 #### Usage